By Annalisa Mohammed 2024/05/27

 Learning also takes place outside of school hours.
 As I grew more familiar with the people there, I would stop to talk to them, or at least give a little greeting, whenever I saw them around.
 I was even fortunate enough to become friends with a girl from the Terai Ashram, where I'm hoping to visit next time.
 I think I learn a lot simply from my interactions with various people.
 I was pleased to know more about Nepali culture, and I also taught some Mandarin to those who were interested.

 Another thing I loved to do in my own time was go to the school library.
 There are so many books there, of all genres and topics.
 I discovered a few which piqued my interest and I would spend many hours sitting in a corner of the library, focused on reading my chosen book.
 If I wasn't doing that, then I was working on school projects, or preparing for the International Democratic Education Conference (IDEC), set to be held in Taiwan at the end of July 2024.
 I always had something to do, but not in a very busy or rushed way.
-I think the environment or general atmosphere doesn't really allow for such urgency.
+Time here is quite flexible; I could rest whenever I needed and be in the school whenever I wanted.
 It's refreshing, especially arriving from Taiwan's fast-paced capital city, Taipei.